How to manage settings in Zoho Flow?

 8. Click Authorize.

-Your app connection is private by default (excluding the organization owner and admins who have access to all connections).
+Your app connection is private by default.
 Sharing a connection makes it available to all members of your organization.
 They can access, create, and update data by using the connection in flows.

 Click Share to share the connection with your organization members.